-- That Cabinet approves and recommends to Council the approval of the Housing, Homelessness and Rough Sleeping Strategy 2019-2024 attached at Appendix 1 and the accompanying Annexes A-E. - 2.2 That Cabinet agrees to delegate to the Cabinet Member for Communities and Housing in conjunction with the Head of Regulatory Services, Housing and Wellbeing to amend the strategy at Appendix 1 and action plan at Annexe D after the year one review to assess the implications of the Covid 19 pandemic and any emerging challenges.

-2.3 That Cabinet approves and recommends to Council the approval of the new policy of earmarking future Right to Buy receipts towards capital investment to support delivery of the Housing, Homelessness and Rough Sleeping Strategy.
+- 2.1 That Council approve the Housing, Homelessness and Rough Sleeping Strategy 2019-2024 attached at Appendix 1 and the accompanying Annexes A-E. - 2.2 That Council confirms the delegation of powers to the Cabinet Member for Regulatory, Housing and Health in conjunction with the Head of Regulatory Services, Housing and Wellbeing, to amend the strategy and action plan after the year one review to assess the implications of the Covid 19 pandemic and any emerging challenges. - 2.3 That Council approve the new policy of earmarking future Right to Buy receipts towards capital investment to support delivery of the Housing, Homelessness and Rough Sleeping Strategy.